awkgroupag/datalab/README.md

 ```

 ### 2. Set-up environment variables for your new project once
 Change the values in the file `./datalab-stacks/environment.env.EXAMPLE`.
 Save the customized file as a new file `./datalab-stacks/environment.env`.
+Normally, you will need to set only three variables:
 * `PROJECT_NAME`: name of this project.
 Will show up in all resource names associated with this project.
 No spaces or special characters allowed
 * `DATALAB_SOURCECODE_DIR`: the new directory you just created above, containing all your source code.
 Will appear as `/home/jovyan/work` in the Jupyter Notebook
 * `DATALAB_DATA_DIR`: your directory containing all data.
 Will be mounted as `/home/jovyan/data` in the Notebook